Supasheet.

 limit 10;

-grant select on dashboards.task_list_detailed to authenticated;
+grant select on public.task_list_detailed to authenticated;

 Dashboard Types